Skip to content

 Do Your Research

-• Check their website: Legitimate agencies have professional websites with their roster of models, client lists, and contact information.
+• Check their website: Legitimate agencies have professional websites with their roster, client lists, and contact information

 • Look at their clients: What brands have they worked with?
 What kind of work do their models do?

-• Read reviews: Search for reviews from current and former models.
-Check Reddit, model forums, and social media.
+• Read reviews: Search for reviews from current and former models — Reddit, model forums, social media

-• Verify their reputation: Check with organizations like the Better Business Bureau or model advocacy groups.
+• Verify their reputation: The Better Business Bureau and model advocacy groups are good starting points

 Open Calls and Submissions

-Most legitimate agencies accept submissions through their website.
-You’ll typically need to submit basic photos (no professional shots needed — clean, well-lit snapshots are fine), your measurements, and contact information.
-Some agencies also hold open calls where you can show up in person and meet agents directly.
+It’s very positive and comforting to know that most legitimate agencies accept submissions through their website with no professional photos required — just clean, well-lit snapshots showing your natural appearance.
+Some agencies also hold open calls where you can meet agents in person.

 Social Media Discovery

-Many agents now scout models on social media, particularly Instagram and TikTok.
-If you’re actively posting content that shows your look and personality, you may get approached by agencies.
-But be cautious — not everyone who reaches out is legitimate.
+I’d like you to let yourself become more and more aware that many agents now scout models directly on Instagram and TikTok.
+If you’re actively posting content that showcases your look and personality, you may be approached.
+But not everyone who reaches out in a DM is legitimate.
 Always verify the agency before engaging.

 Red Flags: How to Spot Modeling Scams

-This section could save you thousands of dollars and a lot of heartbreak.
-Here are the biggest red flags:
+Right now, you’re reading the section that could save you thousands of dollars and significant heartbreak.
+These are the red flags that identify scams:

 Upfront Fees

-The number one scam indicator.
+The number one scam indicator — clear, consistent, and universal.
 If an agency asks you to pay for registration, training, portfolio development, or any other service before they’ve booked you work, walk away.
 Period.
+Legitimate agencies take commissions from earnings.
+They do not take money from beginners who haven’t earned anything.

 ”You Must Use Our Photographer”

-Scam agencies often require you to do expensive photo shoots with their preferred photographer as a condition of signing.
-This is how they make their money — not from booking you work, but from selling you overpriced services.
+Do you really think a legitimate agency needs to require you to pay for their preferred photographer’s shoots?
+Scam agencies often require expensive photo shoots with their “preferred photographer” as a condition of signing.
+This is how they profit — not from booking you work, but from selling you overpriced services.

 Guaranteed Work

 No legitimate agency can guarantee you bookings.
-Modeling is competitive and unpredictable.
-Any agency that promises a specific number of jobs or income level is lying.
+Everybody knows this — modeling is competitive and unpredictable.
+Any agency that promises a specific number of jobs or a guaranteed income level is lying.

 Pressure to Sign Immediately